Full-Atom Peptide Design with Geometric Latent Diffusion: Our Method:

 \subsection{Definitions and Notations}

 We represent binding sites and peptides as geometric graphs $\gG = \{(x_i, \vec{\mX}_i)\}$, where each node $i$ is a residue with its amino acid type $x_i$ and the coordinates of all its $c_i$ atoms $\vec{\mX}_i \in \R^{c_i \times 3}$.
 In later sections, we use the simplified notations $i \in \gG$ to denote that a node $i$ is in the geometric graph $\gG$, and $|\gG|$ to denote the total number of nodes in $\gG$.
 We use $\gG_p$ and $\gG_b$ to represent the geometric graph of the peptide and the binding site, respectively.
+In this work, the binding site incorporates residues on the target protein within 10\AA~distances to the peptide residues based on $C_\beta$ atoms which alleviates leakage of the side-chain interactions.
+Note that the threshold (10\AA) is chosen to be large to better reduce leakage of the peptide geometry.

-\textbf{Task Definition}~Given the binding site $\gG_b$, we aim to obtain a generative model $p_\theta$ conforming to the distribution of binding peptides $q(\gG_p | \gG_b)$.
+\textbf{Task Definition}~~Given the binding site $\gG_b$, we aim to obtain a generative model $p_\theta$ conforming to the distribution of binding peptides $q(\gG_p | \gG_b)$.